CiscoDevNet/FTDAnsible/README.md

 # FTD Ansible Modules

-A collection of Ansible modules that automate configuration management and execution of operational tasks on Cisco Firepower Threat Defense (FTD) devices.
+A collection of Ansible modules that automate configuration management and execution of operational tasks on Cisco Firepower Threat Defense (FTD) devices using FTD REST API.

 _This file describes the development and testing aspects.
 In case you are looking for the user documentation, please check [FTD Ansible docs on DevNet](https://developer.cisco.com/site/ftd-ansible/)._